 What someone may have swiftly, thoughtlessly, or happily done for someone else in 2019 is a whole, different animal now.

 Caregiving puts you squarely in the company, affairs, and thought processes of vulnerable people.
 Caregiving is intimate, and demands trust, maturity, and discretion.
 It can be thankless.
-It's only a time to shine as it relates to your ability to be genuinely helpful.
+It's only a time to shine, as it relates to your ability to be genuinely helpful.

 Don't ever expect brownie points.
 Your, perhaps, long awaited time in the spotlight, or inner circle of someone's life today, won't look like you imagined it would be.
 They're not the same.
 It won't be pretty, fabulous, or exciting.
 They may not even know you're there.
+What’s even more heartbreaking, is that they may not know who you are.

 The crowds and hangers-on of old, won't be around to lend a hand, pat you on the back, envy your proximity, or admire your commitment.
 The scene won't be glamorous, fun, or Facebook post-worthy.